 The American Brain Tumor Association is the nation’s oldest nonprofit organization dedicated to brain tumor education, support, and research.
 Forty-five years ago, in 1973, the ABTA was founded by two mothers determined to find answers that, at the time, were not yet available.
 Since then, the ABTA has funded more than $30 million in brain tumor research and now reaches a national audience, providing educational and support resources.

-The ABTA is a steadfast advocate on behalf of the brain tumor community, and we are here to help patients, caregivers, and their loved ones as they navigate the brain tumor journey.
+The ABTA is a steadfast advocate on behalf of the brain tumor community in the United States, and we are here to help patients, caregivers, and their loved ones as they navigate the brain tumor journey.

 There are more than